Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 4. Top Label for information only

-The Value entered into the TextBox is checked for validity, on the AfterUpdate built-in Event, and a message is displayed.
-The acceptable valid value range is 1 to 5 in the Text Box.
-Any value outside this range displays an error message.
+The value entered in the TextBox is validated in the AfterUpdate built-in event, and a message is displayed.
+The acceptable range of valid values is from 1 to 5.
+Any value outside this range will trigger an error message.

 Form Module Code